-Although the Handbook contains much of the essential

-information that auditors need to know, it is a living document that will need to be updated and adapted over time to meet the evolving needs of DOJ, PREA auditors, and the field.
+Although the Handbook contains much of the essential information that auditors need to know, it is a living document that will be updated over time to meet the evolving needs of DOJ, PREA auditors, and the field.

 If auditors have questions about the PREA audit process, the role of an auditor, auditor certification requirements, or any issues that are not covered in the Handbook, they should refer to the frequently asked questions (FAQs) issued by the DOJ PREA Working Group, which are updated regularly on the PREA Resource Center website (see www.prearesourcecenter.org/frequently-asked-questions).
-In addition, auditors can contact the PREA Management Office by sending an email to PREACompliance@usdoj.gov or contact the PREA Resource Center by submitting an Auditor Helpdesk Form available on the Auditor Continuing Education and Resource Portal (Auditor Portal).
+In addition, auditors can contact the PREA Management Office by sending an email to PREACompliance@usdoj.gov or contact the PREA Resource Center by submitting an Auditor Helpdesk Form available on the PREA Resource Center (PRC) Training and Resource Portal.